liwenliangwa/TidyData/README.md

 ## Results:

 1. **_Mean By SA Tall.txt_** - this is the result from Step 5, which is a second data set summarized from step 4 result with mean value, and this dataset is a tall data tidy data.
-2. **_Mean By SA Wide.txt_** - this is alternative result similar to the Tall one but this one has all the measurements listed as column names.
+2. **_Mean By SA Wide.txt_** - this is alternative result similar to the Tall one but this one has all the measurements listed as column names, hence, the wide tidy data.